discsim/frank/docs/quickstart.rst

 |br|
 **c)** The reconstructed power spectrum over all fit iterations.
-Our initial guess for the power spectrum, a power law with slope of -2, is apparent in the longest baselines for the first :math:`\approx 250` iterations, and then we continue iterating to suppress the high power placed at the data's noise-dominated, longest baselines. |br|
+Our initial guess for the power spectrum, a power law with slope of -2, is apparent in the longest baselines for the first :math:`\approx 250` iterations, and then we continue iterating to suppress the high power placed at the data's noisiest, longest baselines. |br|
 **d)** Sequential difference between the last 100 brightness profile iterations.
 Note the y-scale here is small compared to (b), and the largest variation is at the baseline where the fit walks off the visibilities. |br|